2026 Shuttles

 About our shuttle services

-The Tahoe Rim Trail shuttle is running EVEN days of the Month only.
-9, 10, 11:00 am.
+*Tahoe Rim Trail EVEN days of the month only.
+First TRT June 6.

-Our shuttle services take riders to the start of three distinctly different but equally epic Tahoe Mountain Bike rides.
-Guests can park in our lot at the shop (located behind the Tunnel Creek Cafe) and get a lift to their desired ride destination.
+Our shuttle services take riders to the start of four distinctly different but equally epic Tahoe Mountain Bike rides.
+The (Marlette) Flume Trail, the Tahoe Rim Trail, the Incline Flume Trail and the 34 mile Cap to Tahoe Trail.
+Guests can park in our lot at the shop (located behind the Tunnel Creek Cafe) and get a lift to their desired ride destination (Cap to Tahoe pick up is in Carson City with a drop off at the Tahoe Rim Trail at Tahoe meadows).

 Season: June-November (as weather permits)